woocommerce/woocommerce-blocks/docs/extensibility/available-endpoints-to-extend.md

 ## `wc/store/cart/items`

 The items endpoint, which is also available on `wc/store/cart` inside the `items` key.
-The data would be avalaible inside each item of the `items` array.
+The data would be available inside each item of the `items` array.

 ### Passed Parameters: